aishwaryar7/Convolutional-Neural-Network/README.md

 # convolutional-neural-network

-A Convolutional Neural Network (CNN) for CIFAR-10 dataset in Python.
+A Convolutional Neural Network (CNN) for CIFAR-10 dataset in Python using Tensorflow.